Muzaffar Shah I: Ancestors

+According to one theory, he might have lived in Thanesar in modern-day Haryana.
+Aparna Kapadia describes their origin has been also claimed to be of Tank Rajput tribe of Rajputana but she also suggests them to be Tank Khatri who were expelled because of wine drinking.
+Misra states that Tank were Khatris who were agrarian people belonging to south Punjab.
+American historian Richard M. Eaton simply described Zafar Khan being the son of a "peasant convert to Islam", with historians such as Dr. V.K Agnihotri and Saiyid Athar Abbas Rizvi claiming that Sadhāran was a Jat convert to Islam.

+According to Shaikh Sikandar Ibn Muhammad's Mirati Sikandari, who was a contemporary of Gujarat Sultans, Sadhāran/Sahāran, Zafar's ancestors were Hindu Khatris of the Tank sub-caste had a long list of ancestors that eventually traced to Rāmacandra.
+This claim of the sultans’ links with the solar lineage is not found very often in texts and inscriptions they patronised.

+Some modern historians identify Zafar Khan’s family with the Kalal tribe, traditionally a wine-brewing and selling caste.

 Early life

 Zafar Khan was born on Muharram 25, year 743 (30 June 1342).

 Zafar Khan was a son of Wajih-ul-Mulk.
 According to a legend, saint Bukhari promised Gujarat to Zafar Khan prophetically in return of food provided to Fakirs at his house.
 He gave him handful of dates and declared, "Thy seed like unto these in number shall rule over Gujarat".
 The number of seeds varied from eleven to thirteen according to various sources.

 Muhammad Bin Tughluq was on an expedition to intervene in a war but died at Thatta on the bank of the Indus river in 1351 from fever induced by a surfeit of fish.
 As he had no sons, his cousin Firuz Shah Tughluq succeeded.
+Zafar's paternal aunt, a Kalal girl was also married in Tughlaq family.

 Firuz Shah Tughluq appointed Malik Mufarrah, also known as Farhat-ul-Mulk Rasti Khan governor of Gujarat in 1377.
 In 1387, Sikandar Khan was sent to replace him, but he was defeated and killed by Farhat-ul-Mulk.
-Firuz Shah died in 1388 and his grandson, Ghiyas-ud-Din Tughlaq II succeeded but was reign only for five months.
+Firuz Shah died in 1388 and his great-grandson, Ghiyas-ud-Din Tughlaq II succeeded but was reign only for five months.
 He was succeeded by another grandson Abu Bakr Shah but after nine months he was deposed by Firuz Shah's son, Nasir ud din Muhammad Shah III who ruled for three years 1389–1392.